What Is The Premier League Stadium Capacity 2019/20 - For Every Club

 The football clubs playing in the FA Premier League in season 2019/20 had the following ground capacities.
 The biggest Premier League stadium capacity continues to be at Old Trafford which holds almost 75,000 fans.
 Over the last few years improvements have been made to increase the capacity at this stadium however, an expansion of the seating area for fans with disabilities has taken the seats available down to 74,879.
+To compare with the new season please check out the stadium capacities for 2020/21 season.

 The ground with the fewest seats is at AFC Bournemouth which currently holds 11,364.
 This is less than most clubs in League 1.
 There was talk of plans being submitted to develop the existing stadium but this has been rejected.
 There is also further talk of AFC Bournemouth looking to move away from the current ground and build a bigger stadium which would be more suitable to host Premier League Football.